Get a teaching job

 Undertake further training

 To improve your employment and career development prospects as a teacher in NSW public schools, consider becoming a teacher of a high-demand subject area.
-The department has sponsored training programs that are available to current teachers who would like to become teachers of a high-demand subject area.
+The department offers sponsored training programs which provide financial incentives and support to current teachers who would like to become teachers of a high-demand subject area in a high-demand location.